NilsHellwig/portfolio/src/data/blog-entries/prompting.md

 ### How xGrammar employs two key techniques to achieve this:

 **Static Masking:** Most tokens are pre-classified as "always valid" or "always invalid" for specific states.
 E.g., imagine generating a JSON object.
 After generating the opening curly brace `{`, the next token must be a `"` to start a key.
 So all tokens except those starting with `"` can be statically masked out for that state.
-Of course, if the key starts with a common prefix (e.g., `"name"`, `"age"`, etc.), xGrammar can further optimize by only allowing tokens that match those prefixes since tokens like `"name` could potentially exist in the vocabulary.
+Of course, if the key must be a certain literal (e.g., `"name"`, `"age"`, etc.), xGrammar can further ensure correctness by only allowing tokens that match those since tokens like `"name` could potentially exist in the vocabulary (some LLM tokenizers have really weird vocabularies!).

 **State Machine Compilation:** It converts complex GBNF grammars or JSON schemas into a **Deterministic Finite Automaton (DFA)**.
 This reduces the "logic" of the grammar to a simple lookup table: "If I am in State A and see Token X, move to State B."